gardners/surveysystem/docs/sessions.md

 `<project_ root>/backend/surveys/foo/current` > `<project_ root>/backend/surveys/foo/9d8a5066756c437445aca87593e7cd35bca155d5`

-For the remainder of the session this SHA1 copy is being loaded and matched against the session answers.
+For the remainder of the session *that copy* is being loaded and matched against the session answers.

 ## Session structure